What is Device Manager Error code 10

 - Windows may ask for the path of the driver in which case you will need to either insert your Drivers disk (if you have it) or download the Drivers from the manufacturers website

 - Restart your computer

-If you have a problem with the Drivers (they may be difficult to install or no longer available), you can click here to Download Driver Update Software which will automatically update your Drivers for you.
+If you have a problem with updating or installing Device Drivers (they may be difficult to install or no longer available), you can click here to view driver update tools which will automatically update your Drivers for you.
 You have the option of running a Free Drivers Scan, but will have to pay a small registration fee if you wish to get automatic Driver updates.

 You should also look at cleaning up your Registry – Click here to read our article on how cleaning your Registry can help speed up your PC.